From PostgreSQL to PostgreSQL¶

 If there are changes made to the source databases or objects, click in the upper right corner to update the objects to be synchronized.

-If the object name contains spaces, the spaces before and after the object name are not displayed.
-If there are multiple spaces between the object name and the object name, only one space is displayed.
+If an object name contains spaces, the spaces before and after the object name are not displayed.
+If there are two or more consecutive spaces in the middle of the object name, only one space is displayed.

 The name of the selected synchronization object cannot contain spaces.